Evolution of mammalian auditory ossicles: Twin-jointed jaws

 During the Permian and early Triassic the dentary of therapsids, including the ancestors of mammals, continually enlarged while other jaw bones were reduced.

 Eventually, the dentary bone evolved to make contact with the squamosal, a bone in the upper jaw located anterior to the quadrate, allowing two simultaneous jaw joints: an anterior "mammalian" joint between the dentary and squamosal and a posterior "reptilian" joint between the quadrate and articular.
 This "twin-jointed jaw" can be seen in late cynodonts and early mammaliforms.
 Morganucodon is one of the first discovered and most thoroughly studied of the mammaliforms, since an unusually large number of morganucodont fossils have been found.
-It is an example of a nearly perfect evolutionary intermediate between the mammal-like reptiles and extant reptiles.
+It is an example of a nearly perfect evolutionary intermediate between the mammal-like reptiles and extant mammals.

 Early mammals

 The earliest mammals were generally small animals, and were likely nocturnal insectivores.
 This suggests a plausible source of evolutionary pressure: with these small bones in the middle ear, a mammal has extended its range of hearing for higher-pitched sounds which would improve the detection of insects in the dark.

 The evidence that the malleus and incus are homologous to the reptilian articular and quadrate was originally embryological, and since this discovery an abundance of transitional fossils has both supported the conclusion and given a detailed history of the transition.
 The evolution of the stapes (from the columella) was an earlier and distinct event.

+The evolution of the mammalian middle ear appears to have occurred in two steps.
+A partial middle ear formed by the departure of postdentary bones from the dentary, and happened independently in the ancestors of monotremes and therians.
+The second step was the transition to a definite mammalian middle ear, and evolved independently at least three times in the ancestors of today's monotremes, marsupials and placentals.